Best Drink for Sauna: What To Drink Before, During & After

 ๐Ÿ”น Coconut Water: A natural source of electrolytes, making it a strong choice.

-๐Ÿ”น Herbal Teas: Chamomile and peppermint soothe the body and support hydration after heat exposure.
+๐Ÿ”น Herbal Teas: Chamomile and peppermint calm the body and add hydration after heat exposure.

 ๐Ÿ”น Fruit Juices: Choose 100% juice with no added sugars for hydration and vitamins.
 Juices from oranges and tomatoes are good sources of potassium.